Electron Engine ™

 Do not forget to restore the original settings of the jumpers :)

-When the MC box is finished: Burn-in is NEEDED!
+When the MC box is finished: Burn-in is probably NEEDED!

-The tone transformers during shipment, are rattled in the truck, the package is dropped and kicked, and perhaps you dropped one on your desk, unaware of this effect.
-This small magnetism will automatically go away, if the transformer sees electrical signal for some time.
-The signal shakes up the magnetism, and any remaining magnetism gets removed by that, slowly.
-The transformers are literally burned in during production, as heat removes the magnetism too.
+The transformers during shipment, are rattled in the truck, the package is kicked around by the post office, and perhaps you dropped a transformer a bit too hard, unaware you should treat them GENTLE.
+This may cause some small magnetism in the transformer, which gives a small unlinearity.
+Nobody can say if your transformers were dropped during shipment, or were close to magnetic fields.
+People ship Neodyme magnets by post, and if such a package was near the MC transformer, it will need burn in.
+This small magnetism inside the core will go away, just by using the transformer for some time.
+The remove magnetism, the naked cores are literally burned in during production, as heat above 250°C removes the magnetism very effective.
 So they are shipped free of magnetism, but the journey may (sometimes) add some small magnetism.

 It is not possible to express the burn in time in hours, but it is in the range of a few weeks of normal use.
 Did you hears sometimes people say, their transformers improved sound during burn in?
 Well this was no voodoo, it was real, and this was the reason.